-Tip: If a meal does not turn out exactly as you wanted, refer to the "Tested for you in our cooking studio" section.Here, you will find plenty of cooking tips and notes.
+Tip: If a meal does not turn out exactly as you wanted, refer to the "Tested for you in our cooking studio" section.
+Here, you will find plenty of cooking tips and one of our trained after-sales technicians.
+If the appliance is defective, unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
+Contact the after-sales service.

-Warning Risk of electric shock!
+Risk of electric shock!